bnbullock/Amazon_Vine_Analysis/README.md

 ## Project Overview

-We have been tasked by a client with analysing differnet Amazon reviews that have been written by members of the paid Amazon Vine program.
+We have been tasked with analysing differnet Amazon reviews that have been written by members of the paid Amazon Vine program.
 This service allows manufactures and publishers to receive reviews for their products directly from Amazon Vine members.
 The clients pay a fee to Amazon and provide products directly to Amazon Vine members who are then required to publish a related product review.

 Amazon has provided access to approximately 50 different datasets, each one contains specific reviews for specific product categories.
-We are asked to  select a dataset specifically relevant to our client which contains reviews and feedback specific to one of their products.
-Once we have selected the client-spefic dataset, we will use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+We are asked to  select a dataset specifically relevant to our client which contains reviews and feedback specific to their business needs.
+Once we have selected the dataset, we will use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance and load the transformed data into pgAdmin.
 Secondly, we have the choice of using PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members in the dataset.
 In our case, we will be using PySpark for this section of the data analysis and then annotating a summary of the results for our client to review along with their stakeholders.
-The dataset we will be using from Amazon are the "Digital Software" reviews recorded by both Vine and non-Vine members.
+The dataset we will be using from Amazon is the "Digital Software" reviews recorded by both Vine and non-Vine members.

 - Deliverables:
   1. Peform an ETL function using Amazon AWS, Google Colab Notebooks and pgAdmin.